Your replies should already know your product. ChatGPT never will.

 When you deprecate something, the same thing in reverse.
 The reply doesn't confidently mention an old feature because the old feature isn't in your docs anymore.

-When a thread is about something specific — say, "does this work with our Cloudflare setup" — the draft pulls the Cloudflare chunk if you have one, or honestly says "we haven't tested that" if you don't.
+When a thread is about something specific, say, "does this work with our Cloudflare setup," the draft pulls what your docs say about Cloudflare if you've written it, or honestly says "we haven't tested that" if you haven't.
 That second case is where most ChatGPT drafts hallucinate confidence.
-A grounded draft can't, because the context it had didn't contain that claim.
+A grounded draft can't, because it only had your real docs to work from, and the claim wasn't in them.

 Voice is the same story, by the way.
-Your voice profile is documents about you — old replies, blog posts, your tone — embedded and retrieved the same way.
-Two retrievals per draft: one for your product, one for your voice.
-The draft sounds like you, says true things about your product, and stays consistent over time.
+Your voice profile is built from things you've actually written: old replies, blog posts, your tone.
+Every draft is grounded in that too, alongside your product.
+So across a hundred replies, the draft keeps sounding like you, keeps saying true things about your product, and stays consistent over time instead of drifting reply by reply.

 What I do now